Mestizo Argentines: Genetic studies

 Large comprehensive studies across Argentina's many regions in order to characterize the genetic admixture have been lacking.
 Small sample size studies give the following composition.
 It is estimated that because in the mix between European and Levantine immigrants who were the majority and Argentines from that time who became a minority, it caused modern Argentines to have a predominantly Caucasian Mediterranean ancestry (mainly Spanish, Italian, Arab and South French) in the criollo or castizo range.

 A team led by Daniel Corach conducted a study in 2009, analyzing 246 samples from eight provinces and three different regions of the country.
 The results were as follows: the analysis of Y-Chromosome DNA revealed a 94.1% of Caucasian contribution, and only 4.9% and 0.9% of Native American and Black African contribution, respectively.
 Mitochondrial DNA analysis again showed a great Amerindian contribution by maternal lineage, at 53.7%, with 44.3% of Caucasian contribution, and a 2% African contribution.
 The study of 24 autosomal markers also proved a large Caucasian contribution of 78.5%, against 17.3% of Amerindian and 4.2% Black African contributions.

 Several studies found out that the Caucasian ancestry in Argentina comes mainly from the Iberian Peninsula and Italian Peninsula with a much lower contribution from Central Europe, Northern Europe, West Asia and North Africa.
 The Italian component appears strongest in the East and Center-West, while the Spanish influence dominates in the North East and North West.

 Notable Mestizo Argentines

+Ángel Di María, a professional footballer.

-La Mona Jiménez, an important cuarteto singer.
+Juan Carlos Jiménez Rufino, an important cuarteto singer.

-María Remedios del Valle, the Mother of the Homeland was pardo.
+María Remedios del Valle, the Mother of the Homeland.

-Carlos Roque Monzón, a historic argentine boxer.

 Bernardo de Monteagudo, a political activist and revolutionary.

 Carlos Alberto Tevez, a former professional footballer.

+Juan Bautista Cabral, an Argentine soldier.